One of the most visible consequences of a warming world is an increase in the intensity and frequency of extreme weather events.

-Welcome to the home page of the Online Seminar Series on Critical Transitions in Complex System, a monthly seminar series that focuses on critical transitions or “tipping points” in complex physical systems.
+Welcome to the home page of the Online Seminar Series on Critical Transitions in Complex Systems, a monthly seminar series that focuses on critical transitions or “tipping points” in complex physical systems.
 The seminar series is jointly hosted by IIT Madras, Chennai, India, and Potsdam Institute for Climate Impact Research, Potsdam, Germany.

-Many complex systems such as turbulent thermo-fluid systems, climate systems, financial markets, power grids, infectious diseases exhibit critical transitions where the system shifts abruptly from one state to another.
+Many complex systems such as turbulent thermo-fluid systems, climate systems, financial markets, power grids, and infectious diseases exhibit critical transitions where the system shifts abruptly from one state to another.
 Such critical transitions can have undesirable or even catastrophic consequences, including failure of space missions, power blackouts, extreme weather, extinction of species in ecosystems, pandemics, and sudden financial markets crash.

 Recent work has shown that there is indeed an architecture to such transitions.
 It may appear surprising that disparate phenomena such as the instability of a power grid, extreme climatic events, and a thermoacoustic transition could have anything in common.
 More often than not, the behavior of complex systems is independent of the details of the problem, with fundamentally different physical systems displaying similar dynamic behavior.